rec/gitz/README.rst

 Three of them use Python 3, the rest use Bash.

-There's a summary of what each command does below - for more details use
+There's a summary of what each command does below - for more details use the ``-h`` flag like this:

 .. code-block:: bash

-    git <command> -h
+    git add -h
+    git

 How to install
 ================